I’ve slipped and fell at work, can I claim compensation?

 - Maintaining safety items such as ladders, scaffolding, tools and any other equipment.

-In some cases, faulty equipment, such as cherry pickers or cranes, may be to blame for a fall.
+In some cases, defective machinery or faulty equipment, such as cherry pickers or cranes, may be to blame for a fall.
 According to the Health and Safety Executive, around 50 people die every year due to falls from a height.
 I these cases, we may be able to claim against those who supplied the equipment, or your employer for failing to carry out checks.

 The law states that any items above arms height must be maintained and repaired, or removed if they are not safe to use.
 If your employer fails to meet any of these standards and you suffer an injury, you could claim compensation from their Employer’s Liability Insurance.